KarelCemus/play-redis/README.md

   // It executes KEYS command
   cache.matching( "page/1/*" )

+  // removes all keys matching given pattern.
+Beware, complexity is O(n).
+  // It executes KEYS and DEL commands in a transaction cache.removeAll( "page/1/*" )

   // when we import `play.api.cache.redis._` it enables us
   // using both `java.util.Date` and `org.joda.time.DateTime` as expiration
   // dates instead of duration.
 These implicits are useful when